nicoledicochea/agent-aside/docs/THINKING.md

   orientation and suspicion, not as a certified audit trail.
 - The fix should be as close to inherent/default behavior as possible, not something the user has to remember to configure per project.
+- Precision about the actual problem matters — overstating "agents don't explain themselves" is weaker and less credible than the true, narrower claim that explanation is inconsistent and undirected.